UP polls: Congress nominee from Bareilly Cantt joins SP, to contest from same seat | Politics

 Former minister Bhagwat Saran Gangwar, who is the SP candidate from Nababganj seat of Bareilly, said that Supriya Aron's victory from Bareilly Cantt seat was now certain.

-In 2006, Supriya Aron contested the mayor's election in Bareilly on a Congress ticket and won.
-Her husband Praveen Singh Aron won the Lok Sabha elections in 2009 on a Congress ticket defeating BJP stalwart Santosh Kumar Gangwar.
+In 2006, Supriya Aron had contested the mayor's election in Bareilly on a Congress ticket and won.
+Her husband Praveen Singh Aron won the Lok Sabha elections in 2009 on a Congress ticket, defeating BJP stalwart Santosh Kumar Gangwar.

 The BJP has fielded Sanjeev Agarwal from the Bareilly Cantt seat.
 Assembly polls in Uttar Pradesh will be held in seven phases between February 10 and March 7 and the results will be announced on March 10.